Oxsomi/core3/docs/oiCA.md

     U8 fileExtensionSize;		//To skip file extended data U16 directoryCount;			//How many base directories are available.
 Should be < 0xFFFF

     U32 fileCount;				//How many files are available.
-Should be < 0xFFFF0000

 } CAHeader;

-//A directory points to the parent and to the children
+//A directory only points to the parent.
-//This allows us to easily access them without having to search all files
-//Important is to verify if there are childs linking to the same parent or invalid child offsets
+//This is optimized for storage, so after extracting an optimized table could be built for fast child access.

 typedef struct CADirectory {

-    U16 parentDirectory;		//0xFFFF for root directory, else id of parent directory (can't be self, unless root directory then it should be 0xFFFF)
+    U16 parentDirectory;		//0xFFFF for root directory, else id of parent directory (can't >=self) } CADirectory;
-    U16 childDirectoryStart;	//Where the child dirs start.
-0xFFFF indicates no child directories

-    U16 childDirectoryCount;	//Up to 64Ki child directories
-    U16 childFileCount;			//Up to 64Ki child files

-    U32 childFileStart;			//Where the child files start.
-0xFFFFFFFF indicates no child files

-} CADirectory;

 //Pseudo code; please manually parse the members.
 Struct is NOT aligned.